SouhaAchour/medical-imaging-ct-segmentation/README.md

 ---

 ##  Data

-Large datasets are not included in this repository due to size limitations.
+Due to size limitations, the original CT dataset and intermediate results (.npy files) are not included in this repository.

-The project was developed using CT data stored in .mat and intermediate arrays saved in .npy format.
+The project was developed using CT scan data stored in `.mat` and `.npy` formats.

 ---